Abdu1Sameer/CHATBOT4CP/README.md

 ## File Structure
-In folder data we have the scraped data from the codeforces contests
+In folder data we have the scraped data from the codeforces contests and in folder src we have the file for the chatbot
 ```
 .
 ├── vector_store.py      # Contains VectorStore class for managing FAISS index